geetanshudev/Gas_Turbine_1/README.md

 **Disclaimer**

 The provided models are for educational and demonstration purposes only.
 Their accuracy depends on the specific training data used.
 For real-world applications, thorough testing and validation with high-quality data are crucial.

+**Contributing**

+Feel free to fork the repository and submit pull requests with improvements or bug fixes.